Image via www.VegaDirect.ca

 Beyond drinking wine in a vineyard, Florida has some of the most beautiful beaches in the world on which to enjoy a nice glass.
 However, there are some important things to consider when enjoying some wine on the beach.
 First and foremost, not all beaches allow open alcohol.

 Finding a beach that permits wine drinking will be critical.
 Hotels and private clubs typically allow drinking on their beaches as it is considered public property.
 On the other hand, drinking on most public beaches is forbidden.
+If you’re having trouble finding a suitable beach, find a wine establishment near the coast instead.
 Visitors may also want to consider choosing a calm day to drink wine on a beach as wind can pick up sand and contaminate the wine.

 For those not into drinking wine on the beach or visiting a vineyard, restaurants are the next best place to find quality wine in Florida.
 Choosing a place that features local styles can provide the most authentic wine experience in the state.